QUARTERLY EPS CHANGE (THIS QUARTER VS. SAME QUARTER LAST YEAR): [FAIL]

-The EPS growth for this quarter relative to the same quarter a year earlier for BNCL (100.00%) is above the minimum 18% that this methodology likes to see for a "good" growth company.
-Furthermore, EPS have been growing in excess of 100% in the latest 3 quarters.
-BNCL passes the first requirement.
+The EPS growth for this quarter relative to the same quarter a year earlier for BNCL (-14.29%) is below the minimum 18% that this methodology likes to see for a "good" growth company.
+BNCL fails the first requirement.

 This methodology looks for annual earnings growth above 18%, but prefers higher than 25%.
-BNCL's annual earnings growth rate over the past five years of -4.69% fails this test.
+BNCL's annual earnings growth rate of 20.74%, Based on the average of the 3 and 4 year historical EPS growth rates, passes this test.

 EARNINGS CONSISTENCY: [PASS]

 According to this methodology, each year's EPS numbers should be better than the previous year's.
 One dip is allowed, but the following year's earnings should be a new high.
 BNCL, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were 0.13, 0.17, 0.15, 0.22, 0.29, passes this criterion.
 The one dip is considered acceptable, as earnings quickly rebounded after the decline.

 LONG-TERM EPS GROWTH RATE RELATIVE TO GROWTH IN THE LATEST 2 QUARTERS: [FAIL]

 This methodology looks unfavorably at any company whose earnings growth in the latest 2 quarters has been less than half of the long-term earnings growth rate.
 BNCL fails this criterion, as earnings growth in the 2 most recent quarters (0.0% for Q6 to Q2 and -14.3% for Q5 to Q1) have slowed substantially to a point less than its long-term growth rate of 20.7%.